openservicebrokerapi/servicebroker/spec.md

 * New fields MAY be added to existing request/response messages.
 These fields MUST be OPTIONAL and SHOULD be ignored by clients and servers that do not understand them.

+## Alpha Features

+In order to get feedback from the community, some features of the API are released at an alpha level before becoming an official part of the specification.
+Alpha features MAY be changed or removed in future versions of the specification.
+See the [alpha features](alpha-features.md) document for the more information and the list of current alpha features.

 ### Changes Since v2.11